23DEVV/AimControlMagisk/README.md

-# 23devv - Aim Control Magisk Module
+# Aim Control Module

 ## Overview
-**23devv** optimizes touch sensitivity and reduces input latency for better aiming precision in games.
+**Aim Control Module** optimizes touch sensitivity and reduces input latency for better aiming precision in games.
 Unlike other tweaks, this module does not change the screen DPI, making it a great choice for gamers who want to improve their control without altering their display settings.

 ## Features
 - Adjusts pointer speed to enhance aim control.